Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Nadia Asparouhova 1:03:04

-That I'm pretty excited about and like can only really speak within my relatively narrow sort of like tech and tech adjacent creator world, but I definitely have noticed as someone who's been sort of independently or weirdly funded in a lot of ways for a while now.
-Like it feels like that was extremely uncommon when I started and now I meet a lot of people that are like me.
-I don't know if that's just because I am meeting more people like me or if that's really a shift, but I thought like, yeah, you know, five years ago, even it was like hard to identify a lot of people with that kind of situation.
-And so, yeah, I think it's a really cool like people talk about like, you know, how do we bring back the Medici's?
-How do you bring back this like model of patronage?
-Like it's already happening, I think, in a lot of ways.
-It's just that people don't talk about it.
-People don't, you know, unless you're being funded on Patreon or you have sub-size subscriptions or there's something some very legible way to point out like how you're making money.
-Like, there's so many people that are just being quietly funded that just don't talk about it.
-I do actually think like the model of patronage is very alive and well right now.
-It's just not super obvious.
+I'm pretty excited about that.
+I can only really speak within my relatively narrow tech and tech-adjacent creator world, but as someone who's been independently or weirdly funded in a lot of ways for a while now, it feels like that was extremely uncommon when I started and now I meet a lot of people that are like me.
+I don't know if that's just because I am meeting more people like me or if that's really a shift.
+But five years ago, even it was hard to identify a lot of people with that kind of situation.
+I think it's really cool.

 Dwarkesh Patel 1:04:12